mrmuthukumaran/mrmuthukumaran/README.md

 - [Food Website](https://github.com/mrmuthukumaran/mrmuthukumaran): A simple responsive Food Website built using HTML and CSS.
 It showcases popular South Indian dishes like dosa, idly, and biryani.
 Stars: 0, Language: HTML, Forks: 0, Open Issues: 0

+******  📌 Features******

+🎨 Clean and modern UI with responsive design.

+🍛 Menu section showcasing different food items with images.

+🔗 Smooth scroll navigation (clicking “Menu” or “Contact” scrolls to section).

+📱 Social media integration in footer (WhatsApp, Instagram, Email).

+⬆️ “Back to Top” button for easy navigation.

+**🛠️ Technologies Used**

+HTML5 – structure of the website.

+CSS3 – styling and responsiveness.

+Google Fonts – for typography.

+Font Awesome – for social media and contact icons.

 ## GitHub Stats

 🌟 **Public Repositories**: 1